 This is the best place to talk about the Audubon Naturalist Society, the region’s premiere nature education and conservation organization.
 Independent of the similarly-named National Audubon Society, ANS is headquartered at the Woodend Sanctuary.
 The property is an island of biodiversity inside the Capital Beltway in heavily suburban Chevy Chase.
 In season, volunteers lead introductory birdwalks on the grounds, which include a pond, wildflower meadow, and woods.
 In the main building, you will find a snug bookstore/gift shop, with plenty of field guides, monographs, gizmos for the kids, bird feeders, and a modest selection of optics.

 Having recently celebrated its hundredth anniversary, the Society runs an extensive calendar of educational programs—everything from parent-and-child outings, to lectures from national experts, to two-week sojourns in Costa Rica.
 ANS also hosts the Regional Bird Alert for Delaware, Maryland, the District, and Virginia (in part).
 A new, exciting initiative promotes natural spaces that are accessible in the city and first-ring suburbs via public transportation.
-The Society recently acquired two properties in suburban Virginia, which have become the Webb and Rust Sanctuaries.
+The Society recently acquired property in suburban Virginia, which has become the Rust Sanctuary.

 Audubon Naturalist Society